rudderlabs/rudderstack-docs/destinations/marketing/sendgrid.md

 `Track` call allows you to send event to Sendgrid with properties inside `integration` object which will override dashboard properties.

 {% hint style="warning" %}
-Note that Sendgrid required either `template ID` or `content` to be present in body else event will be discarded.
+Note that Sendgrid requires either `template ID` or `content` to be present in body else event will be discarded.
 {% endhint %}

 A sample `track` call is as shown: